Cognigy/Documentation/docs/en/docs/voicegateway/references/verbs-hooks/dial.md

 ## actionHook properties

-After the `dial` command ends, the `actionHook` will be triggered and it will contain the following properties:
+After the `dial` verb ends, the `actionHook` will be triggered and it will contain the following properties:

 | Property Name   | Description                                                                                           |
 |-----------------|-------------------------------------------------------------------------------------------------------|